kubestash/docs/docs/guides/workloads/daemonset/index.md

 ## Backup Volumes of a DaemonSet

-This section will show you how to use Stash to backup volumes of a DaemonSet.
+This section will show you how to use KubeStash to backup volumes of a DaemonSet.
 Here, we are going to deploy a DaemonSet and generate some sample data in it.
-Then, we are going to backup this sample data using Stash.
+Then, we are going to backup this sample data using KubeStash.

 **Deploy DaemonSet:**